s0md3v/Corsy/README.md

 A delay between consecutive requests can be specified with `-d` option.

+If you're testing a site with an invalid SSL certificate, you can disable verification with `-k` option.

 > *Note:* This is a beta version, features such as JSON output and scanning multiple hosts will be added later.

 ### Tests implemented